mikewlange/0xDeCA10B/README.md

 # Decentralized & Collaborative AI on Blockchain

 ## NEW VERSION A MONTH AWAY.
-No Etherium, no gas needed to keep it secure and running, actually Decentralized and secure.
+No Etherium, no smart contracts, arbitraty comutation (Gas) is not needed to keep it secure and running, non simulated Decentraliziation, fully concurent and secure by default, with seemless integration.
-## Read the README_NEXT.
+## Read the README_NEXT for more details.

+## Whoah, that sounds like I've got a tall order.
+Do I have what it takes?
+Come back next week and we'll both find out. :)

 <img src="./assets/logo.gif?raw=true" width=500 alt="Animated logo for the project.
 A neural network appears on a block.
 The nodes change color until finally converging.
 The block slides away on a chain and the process restarts on the next blank block.">